 That there is no deadweight loss from taxes on gratuitous transfers can also be seen by the fact that the supply of death is perfectly inelastic – even if the death tax is 100%, people will continue to die at the same rate.
 For gift taxes, under federal tax law, demand is perfectly elastic, since the beneficiaries pay nothing for the gift (in the United States, the donor pays the gift tax – not the donee).
 Therefore, beneficiaries will take whatever is given to them.
 Although gift taxes, whether they are assessed on the donor or the donee, may reduce the number or value of gifts given, this has no economic consequence, since gifts are freely given.
 Since everyone will have to part with their property either while they are alive or when they are dead, all of their property will either be a gift or it will eventually be a bequest — hence, there is no deadweight loss from gift taxes.
 Therefore, the deadweight loss of gratuitous transfer taxes is zero — tax revenue increases proportionately with the tax rate.

-So if there is a large deadweight loss from income taxes, but no deadweight loss from gratuitous transfer taxes, why is working income the most highly taxed form of income while gratuitous transfers are taxed the least?
+So if there is a large deadweight loss from income taxes, but no deadweight loss from gratuitous transfer taxes, why is working income the most heavily taxed form of income while gratuitous transfers are taxed the least?
 Because gratuitous transfers benefit mostly the wealthy, allowing them to increase their wealth from generation to generation, part of which is used to influence politicians to maintain the status quo.
 In the United States, for instance, the Republicans represent the wealthy, and it is their position that only work should be taxed; they are against taxes on either investments or gratuitous transfers.
-In regard to estate taxes, they have frequently stated that death should not be a taxable event, but you can bet that they think that work should be a taxable event!
+In regard to estate taxes, they have frequently stated that death should not be a taxable event.
+But you can bet that they think work should be a taxable event!